 Sara Minnehan serves as Foundation & Community Relations Director for Aerojet Rocketdyne.
 Sara oversees the company’s foundation, employee involvement programs and works on many other corporate responsibility efforts across Aerojet Rocketdyne’s 14 sites in the United States.
 Sara resides in Folsom with her husband, Justin and her daughter, Kaitlyn.
 Sara enjoys spending time outdoors as well as celebrating life surrounded with friends, family and good, healthy food.
 “The mission of Soil Born grabbed me from the beginning.
 What other nonprofit organization supports three key areas or causes—environment, health and education?
 The fact that multiple issues are being touched through Soil Born’s work is why I want to be a part of this long-term project.
 We need to help the future generation understand why eating healthy and educating those around us to do so is an imperative.”

-Dr. Maxine Barish-Wreden graduated from the University of Chicago Pritzker School of Medicine in 1985 and completed her residency in Internal Medicine at UC Davis Medical Center in 1988.
+Dr. Maxine Barish-Wreden graduated from the University of Chicago Pritzker School of Medicine in 1985 and completed her residency in Internal Medicine at U.C.
+Davis Medical Center in 1988.
 She has been practicing medicine in Sacramento since then and has been with Sutter Medical Group since 1992.
-She has a long-term passionate interest in Complementary and Integrative Medicine, particularly Mind-Body-Spirit Medicine, and in the capacity of the human body, psyche, and spirit to heal, given the appropriate environment.
+Dr. Max is a 2012 graduate of the University of Arizona Fellowship in Integrative Medicine under the tutelage of Dr. Andrew Weil, She has also completed the functional medicine training program with the Institute for Functional Medicine.
+She became board-certified with the inaugural National Boards in Integrative Medicine in 2014.
+She is the Medical Director and founder of the Sutter Health Institute for Health & Healing clinic (IHH) in Sacramento and Roseville, a part of the Sutter Health system-wide IHH.
+The IHH offers multiple healing modalities, including functional and integrative medicine, group medical appointments, integrative psychotherapy, ACT training, nutritional consultations and classes, acupuncture, HeartMath biofeedback training, and health coaching.
+Her practice of medicine is informed by her belief in the capacity of the human body, psyche, and spirit to heal, given the appropriate environment.
 “I believe that the health of the soil and our food are at the heart of health in our community.
 Soil Born Farms is one of the leading organizations in the Sacramento area promoting the growth and consumption of healthy foods, as well as the education of our children and families and the advancement of sustainable farming practices.
 I am proud to support them.”

-Kevin Barri is Community Banking Area President of the Community Foothills Market for Northern and Central California Community Banking for Wells Fargo.
-He has 28 years of experience in the financial services industry.
-Kevin currently serves on the board of the Sacramento Zoological Society, TEDCorp, Salvation Army of Sacramento and El Dorado Hills Chamber of Commerce.
+Kevin Barri is region bank president of the Capital Foothills area for Greater California Community Banking for Wells Fargo.
+As president, Barri is responsible for all Wells Fargo retail banking operations in Sacramento, El Dorado and Placer counties in addition to parts of San Joaquin, Sierra, Nevada and Yolo counties.
+He leads nearly 1,000 team members and oversees 65 branches throughout the region.
+Barri has 30 years of experience in the financial services industry.
+He began his career with Bank of America in 1989 as a courier and in 1991 was named to the management training program.
+In 2004, he became executive vice president and retail division manager for Placer Sierra Bank.
+He joined Wells Fargo in 2007 as a senior vice president and market president.
+Barri earned his bachelor’s degree in business administration from California State University, Fresno, and graduated from Pacific Coast Banking School in 2010.
+Kevin currently serves on the board of Soil Born Farms, TEDCorp, Salvation Army of Sacramento and is board chair for the El Dorado Hills Chamber of Commerce.
+He resides in El Dorado Hills with his wife Rachelle.
 “I have a passion for finding ways to connect our community to organizations that make a difference every day.
 Soil Born is committed to our region and truly cares about the future for all of us.
 Their mission aligns closely with my core values.
 I am on this board because I believe that we can continue to influence others to connect our mission to sustainable activities that will benefit many.”

 Mary Hogarty is a VP and Community Development Manager for Citibank in the California Central Valley.
 She oversees Citi’s community development efforts focusing on affordable housing, small business, economic development and neighborhood revitalization.
 She also serves on the boards of Habitat for Humanity of Greater Sacramento and Asian Resources, Inc. “I fell in love with Soil Born Farms the first time I visited.
 It’s so important for our children to connect with the land and know where fresh food comes from.
 Soil Born does it all- trains new farmers, helps feed the hungry, helps build school gardens, teaches all of us about good food and so much more.
 I am proud to serve on the board of such an important community asset.”